Table of contents

 4. Customizing the shutdown process

-This page is only aplicable to applications using go-coldbrew/core package and applications created by Coldbrew cookiecutter.
+This page is only applicable to applications using go-coldbrew/core package and applications created by ColdBrew cookiecutter.

 Overview